 About me

-I’m a Computer Science student at the University of Cambridge.
+I’m a recent Computer Science graduate from the University of Cambridge.

 Throughout my year-long MPhil degree, I have worked along the CaMLSys group, where I focused on Federated Learning.
 My dissertation explored how several institutions with limited computational resources can collaborate on training a joint foundational language model.
 During my studies, I also benchmarked the inner workings of torch.compile()